-- Site policies and procedures

-- Confidentiality and privacy standards
+- Site policies and procedures - confidentiality and privacy standards

-- Crisis and emergency response protocols

 • Provide Weekly Supervision

 You'll meet with the student individually or in a triad for at least one hour each week to discuss their progress, address challenges, and provide guidance.
 You'll also review and sign their weekly Tevera log to verify hours.